Tuna Kalaycı is an Assistant Professor at the department of Archaeological Sciences.

-Monday to Friday.
+Monday to Friday

-Tuna holds degrees in Statistics (BSc), Settlement Archaeology (MSc), and Anthropology (PhD).
-In his dissertation work at the University of Arkansas, Fayetteville he investigated the stability of urban systems at the times of environmental crises.
-Next, he held a post-doctoral researcher position at the IMS-FORTH (Greece) specializing in remote sensing approaches to archaeology.
+His dissertation work at the University of Arkansas, Fayetteville, focused on the stability of urban systems during environmental crises.
+Next, he held a post-doctoral researcher position at the IMS-FORTH (Greece), specialising in remote sensing approaches to archaeology.
 Before joining Leiden University, he was a Marie Skłodowska-Curie Individual Fellow at the ISPC-CNR (Italy) and Durham University (UK).
-His project with the title “Modern Geospatial Technologies for Ancient Movement Praxis” produced computational tools for a better understanding of Bronze Age traffic in Upper Mesopotamia (https://geomop.eu/).
+His “Modern Geospatial Technologies for Ancient Movement Praxis” project produced computational tools to understand Bronze Age traffic in Upper Mesopotamia.

 No relevant ancillary activities